You Earned a Ticket!

 hero image

-Sometimes a student needs more time.
+Sometimes students need more time.

-Improving the use of time
+Improving the use of time in school

 Leveraging technology to make learning time more effective

-Rocketship CEO Preston Smith explains it this way: “We should all focus on personalized learning and obsessing daily with how we ensure our students are spending large chunks of their day (80%+) in their optimal zone of learning—meaning exactly at their level.
+“We should all focus on personalized learning and obsessing daily with how we ensure our students are spending large chunks of their day (80%+) in their optimal zone of learning — meaning exactly at their level.
 I would bet that students in countries that lead the world in achievement spend maybe 25-40% of their time in these optimal zones.
 Technology is an incredible tool in this work as there are online programs that immediately allow a student to access content in their optimal zone.
-Again—technology is not the complete answer, but it is definitely part of the solution.”
+Again — technology is not the complete answer, but it is definitely part of the solution.”

 Quiz